8 min read

 Keeping your employees informed about scheduled maintenance will help them plan and ease their frustrations, particularly when you show you understand their impact on them.
 See more message examples in the downloadable template below.

 Specify the exact start and end time of the maintenance, including the time zone.
-This allows users to plan their work around system downtime.
+This allows users to plan their work around system downtime, which also has a positive impact on business operations.

 State which specific services or features will be unavailable and how this may affect users.
 This is important so that they can prepare for possible inconvenience.